Rack-Robotics/docs/README.md

 # Rack Robotics Documentation

-This repository is the source for Rack Robotics documentation site at [text here](URL HERE)
+This repository is the source for Rack Robotics documentation.

 ## Local Development